 You do need to keep in mind that every kitchen has concealed utility risers that will ultimately limit the amount of room you have to work with.

 - When can you get started with these kitchen remodel ideas?

-Because a well-planned project is a well-executed project, take your time to properly plan every move you make during the kitchen renovation process.
+Because a well-planned project is a well-executed project, take your time to properly to plan every move you make during the kitchen renovation process.